 As the world and nation face this historic pandemic, it is important to note that 71% of respondents expressed that their LHD is prepared to administer the COVID-19 vaccine once it becomes available.
 These LHDs have been and will continue to be on the front lines ensuring that their communities receive life-saving vaccines.
 NACCHO applauds LHD Immunization Programs as they respond and adapt to COVID-19 while promoting and protecting the public health, well-being, and safety of the nation’s communities.

-For additional information about the Impact of COVID-19 on Local Health Department Immunization Programs assessment, please contact NACCHO’s Immunization Program at email@example.com.
+For an overview of assessment findings, view the infographic.
+For additional information about the Impact of COVID-19 on Local Health Department Immunization Programs assessment, please contact NACCHO’s Immunization Program at firstname.lastname@example.org.